Gayatri-Shastri7/Gayatri-Shastri7/README.md

 # *Internships*

 -   📊 Worked as Software Engineer Intern(Summer Intern) @ J.P Morgan Chase & Co.
 -   💻 Worked as Machine Learning Engineer intern at SmartBridge
 -   📊 Worked as Data Science Intern at Intrinsic Science Labs.
 -   💻 Worked as Web Developer Intern at Save The Paws.
--   Here is the link for website (https://www.savethepawsinfo.org.in/)

 # *Languages and Tools*